 Just across the bay in Annapolis Royal is Fort Anne, which has been controlled over the years by the French, Scots, British – and now tourists.

-The fortress of Louisbourg is on the east coast of Cape Breton Island.
+The fortress of Louisbourg is on the east coast of Cape Breton Island and is impressive because it’s the largest reconstruction project in North America.

 It’s a glorious fort dating back to 1713 and is said to be the largest reconstruction project in North America.